Article summary

 - Module prices have already risen 30%+ since late 2025 as suppliers adjust.

-The conclusion is clear, the market floor has been reached and is heading upwards.
+The conclusion is clear; the market floor appears to have been reached and is heading upwards.
 Buying in 2026 allows businesses to secure hardware before global pricing resets higher.

-Waiting means paying more for the same system, whilst loosing even more money due to higher electricity rates and thus operating costs.
+Waiting means paying more for the same system whilst losing even more money due to higher electricity rates and thus higher operating costs.

 Climate trends are quietly improving UK solar economics

-Australia is often thought of as the antithesis of the UK Climate and unsurprisingly has one of the largest rooftop solar markets in the world.
-However due to the electricity rates mentioned in the sections above.
-The business case is better in the UK which cant always be said of the climate.
+Australia is often seen as the antithesis of the UK climate and, unsurprisingly, has one of the largest rooftop solar markets in the world.
+However, despite the electricity rates outlined above, the business case is often stronger in the UK.

 The outdated perception that the UK is “too cloudy for solar” is increasingly misaligned with reality.
-Solar works on daylight irradiance received, with the best generation days often being the brighter but cooler days, often experienced in spring as an example.
-Furthermore, Met Office data shows the UK is becoming consistently sunnier as climate patterns shift due to climate change.
+Solar works on the daylight irradiance received, with the best generation days often being the brighter but cooler days, as experienced in spring, for example.
+The UK is becoming consistently sunnier as climate patterns shift due to climate change.

 Most investment decisions focus on return.
 Strategic decisions should also account for irreversible loss.
 By delaying solar investment, businesses incur: